-All In the Family – Before Lending Money to Relatives, Be Sure It Fits Your Financial Plan
+All in the Family – Before Lending Money to Relatives, Be Sure It Fits into Your Financial Goals

 Picture this: Your brother-in-law, who owns a fledgling landscaping business, asks you and your partner for a loan to help him buy two new riding power mowers.
 He’s a close family member and a hardworking, trustworthy guy, but you have concerns about lending to family and friends.
 Turns out that’s wise.